Home > Biking

 Security Concerns

 Security of both the bike and cargo can be an issue, especially in urban centers.
-Many electric cargo bikes can be virtually locked via the app; this means the bike is electrically actuated to prevent someone from either riding it or rolling it away.
-Some bikes include a built-in security cable and lock for physically and visually protecting the bike from theft.
-Of course, you can always use a standard bike lock and cable.
+Many electric cargo bikes can be virtually locked via an app, which means the bike is electrically actuated to prevent someone from either riding it or rolling it away.

-Commuting in Adverse Weather
+Riding in Adverse Weather

 Die-hard cyclists and dedicated commuters know that the weather makes no guarantees.
 What starts as a dry ride can quickly turn into a downpour.
 There are a couple of accessories and features you should consider if you plan to roll, regardless of whether the sun shows or not.

-Some brands have accessories that can help protect passengers from the elements as well, such as canopies.
+Some brands have accessories that can help protect the passengers from the elements as well, such as canopies.
 It’s worth noting that such accessories can create a lot of drag, reducing both speed and battery life.

 What is the difference between an electric cargo bike and a standard e-bike?

-Electric cargo bikes can carry more volume and weight than a standard e-bike.
-They have baskets, platforms, and other means to accommodate cargo.
 The frames, motors, wheels, and other components must be able to handle the added stresses from carrying potentially hundreds of pounds more than a single passenger e-bike.
+As a result, electric cargo bikes are often heavier and also longer than non-cargo models.

 Is an electric cargo bike worth it?

 The assistance provided by the electric motor of an electric cargo bike makes riding with heavy loads much easier and feasible, especially over longer distances.
 The baskets, platforms, seating arrangements, and the large carrying capacity of electric cargo bikes truly open up possibilities that cannot exist on a standard bicycle or e-bike.
-Many electric cargo bikes can replace cars for daily errands, especially in urban environments.
-There are more electric cargo bike options than there are standard cargo bikes for these reasons.

-Why are electric cargo bikes so expensive?
+Why are some electric cargo bikes so expensive?

 The additional and higher quality chassis and wheel materials, larger battery and motor capacity, and extra features and accessories to handle the higher load ratings and passengers greatly add to the costs of electric cargo bikes.